Resolutions of ideals of six fat points in P^2: Background

 Given $Z$, let $\alpha(Z)$ be the least degree $j$ such that $h_Z(j)>0$; i.e., such that $I(Z)_j\ne0$.
 For each $t\ge \alpha(Z)$, let $\gamma(Z,t)$ be the gcd of $I(Z)_t$.
 Thus $\gamma(Z,t)$ is a homogeneous form of some degree $d_{Z,t}$.
 If $d_{Z,t}=0$, it is convenient to set $\gamma(Z,t)=1$, but if $d_{Z,t}>0$, then $\gamma(Z,t)$ defines a plane curve $C=C_{Z,t}$ of degree $d_{Z,t}$.
 Let $m'_i$ be the multiplicity $\hbox{mult}_{p_i}(C)$ of the curve at the point $p_i$.
 Thus we get a fat points subscheme $Z_t^-=m'_1p_1+\cdots+m'_np_n$.
 Let $Z_t^+=(m_1-m'_1)_+p_1+\cdots+(m_n-m'_n)_+p_n$, where for any integer $m$, $m_+=\hbox{max }(0,m)$.
 Then clearly $I(Z)_t=\gamma(Z,t)I(Z_t^+)_{t-d_{Z,t}}$.

 For $n\le 8$ and $t\ge \alpha(Z)$, it is known that

 as a consequence of the fact that a nef divisor $F$ on a blow up $X$ of \pr2 at $n\le 8$ points has $h^1(X, \C O_X(F))=0=h^2(X, \C O_X(F))$ \cite{refBHProc}.
-For $n\le 8$, as we will discuss in more detail below, one can determine $\alpha(Z)$ using purely numerical Bezout considerations, and for each $t\ge\alpha(Z)$, one can also determine $Z_t^-=m'_1p_1+\cdots+m'_np_n$ and $d_{Z,t}$ purely numerically, from Bezout considerations.
-(In the case of $n=6$ distinct points, one needs to know only whenever there is a line going through three or more of the points $p_i$, and which points those are, and if there is a conic going through all 6 points.
-When the points are allowed to be infinitely near, one also needs to know which points are infinitely near which others.)
+For $n\le 8$, as we discuss in more detail below in Remark \ref{HilbFuncRem}, one can determine $\alpha(Z)$ using purely numerical Bezout considerations, and for each $t\ge\alpha(Z)$, one can also determine $Z_t^-=m'_1p_1+\cdots+m'_np_n$ and $d_{Z,t}$ purely numerically, from Bezout considerations.
+(In order to determine these quantities in the case of $n=6$ distinct points, in addition to having the coefficients $m_i$, one needs to know only the configuration type with respect to a specific ordering of the points; i.e., one needs to know only whenever there is a line going through three or more of the points $p_i$, and which points those are, and if there is a conic going through all 6 points.)